Agile Nearshore Software Development: 2026 Guide & Benefits

 • Communication Gaps: A study showed that 25% of outsourced project failures are attributed to poor communication (16%) and cross cultural issues (9%).
 Time zones and cultural differences can create friction if not managed proactively.

 • Loss of Direct Control: Without strong oversight, it can feel like you have less visibility into the day to day progress of your project.
-This is often cited as a significant risk of outsourcing.

 • Quality and Security Concerns: Some businesses report vendors not following instructions properly or facing confidentiality breaches.
 Hidden costs from poor planning or unclear contracts can also become a major issue.